-Ever wondered how to make your phone's keyboard actually understand what you're tryin to say?
+Ever wondered how to make your phone's keyboard actually understand what you're trying to say?
 Have you ever gotten frustrated typing the same phrases over and over?
 Me too!
 After years of testing AI keyboards and developing custom assistants, I've learned that personalizing your keyboard isn't just nice—it's a complete game-changer for productivity.
+In 2026, with AI assistants becoming more sophisticated than ever, the potential for truly personalized typing experiences has exploded.

 In this guide, I'll share how to transform your typing experience with custom assistants and workflow tricks that even keyboard power users might not know.
-We'll explore everything from creating specialized writing helpers to integrating your keyboard with your daily apps.
+We'll explore everything from creating specialized writing helpers to integrating your keyboard with your daily apps and even leveraging the latest multimodal AI capabilities.
 Let's jump in and make your AI keyboard truly yours!

 What exactly are these AI keyboard assistants?
 And why should you care about em?
 AI keyboard assistants are essentially specialized mini-AIs that live in your keyboard and help with specific types of writing tasks.
 Unlike the generic autocorrect and predictive text features that come standard on most phones, custom assistants can be trained to understand your unique communication style.